 Complications of Oral Lichen Planus

 Though a lichen planus infection in the mouth isn’t harmful, sufferers are at an increased risk of other, more serious, conditions.
 They may experience depression, stress, anxiety, pain, weight loss, malnutrition, scarring or secondary infections.
-Sufferers are also at a higher-than-average risk of developing oral cancer.
+Sufferers are also at higher-than-average risk of developing oral cancer.
 Patients should visit their dentist or physician twice a year to monitor the condition.

 If you believe you may have symptoms of lichen planus in the mouth area, consult your dentist or a physician.
 Even though the condition isn’t harmful, it might be a sign of a more serious problem.
 What’s more, if your symptoms are painful, a medical professional can prescribe something to reduce your discomfort.